Gaurav-Kushwaha-1225/doodle/README.md

 ## APK Download

+## AI Tools Usage

+### AI Tools Used
+- **ChatGPT**: Helped with debugging
+- **Claude**: Utilized for code review, documentation, and firebase, chatgpt

+### Problems Solved with AI
+1. **Firebase Integration**:
+   - Setting up Phone Authentication flow
+   - Structuring Firestore database schema
+2. Generating template from clean architecture blog.

+### Helpful Prompts
+1. Firebase auth using mobile no - Give the process and all functionalities for a Flutter app use https://dev.to/princetomarappdev/clean-code-architecture-and-bloc-in-flutter-a-comprehensive-guide-for-beginners-and-experts-33k8 link for code structure that uses clean code architecture and BLoC
+2. Dont use the dependecy injection use bloc provider and bloc repository provider multi ones in main.dart
+3. Give me firebase commands for setting up project and checking current account

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.